 Devanshi Khetarpal is from Bhopal, India, and currently lives in Manhattan, New York, where she is a Master's candidate in Comparative Literature at New York University (NYU).
 She graduated magna cum laude from NYU with a Bachelor's in Comparative Literature and was named a University Honors Scholar for the Class of 2021.
+She is also the recipient of an Honorable Mention for the Italian Cultural Institute Award for zeal and accomplishment in Italian Studies by the Department of Italian Studies at New York University.

 Her poetry collection, Small Talk, with a foreword by Akhil Katyal, was published by Writers Workshop Kolkata in Fall 2019.